128technology/docs/docs/cc_fips_6.3.0_access_mgmt.md

 ## Enable Strict Host Key Checking

-Enabling strict `host-key-checking` provides secure communication between the conductor and a router.
+Enabling strict `host-key-checking` **provides secure communication between the conductor and a router**.
 Similar to SSH, there are two `host-key-checking` options; `yes` which requires the host key to be provisioned manually, or `accept-new` which accepts the key on first connection.

 There are two configuration parameters where `host-key-checking` can be set:

 - **`inter-router host-key-checking`** controls host key verification between a router and the conductor.
 When set to `yes`, strict host key checking is enabled between the router and the conductor.
-However, the host keys must be manually provisioned on each router.
+However, the host keys must be [manually provisioned on each router](#manual-provisioning-of-the-conductor-key).

  ```
  config authority router RTR_EAST_COMBO node combo-east-1 ssh-settings inter-router host-key-checking yes
  config authority router RTR_EAST_COMBO node combo-east-2 ssh-settings inter-router host-key-checking yes
  ```

 - **`inter-node host-key-checking`** controls host key verification between redundant HA nodes.
 When set to `yes`, strict host key checking is enabled between the router and the conductor **between each node** of an HA router.
-However, the host keys must be manually provisioned on each router.
+However, the host keys must be [manually provisioned on each router](#manual-provisioning-of-the-conductor-key).

 ```
 config authority router RTR_EAST_COMBO node combo-east-1 ssh-settings inter-node host-key-checking yes
 config authority router RTR_EAST_COMBO node combo-east-2 ssh-settings inter-node host-key-checking yes
 ```

-To save the work of manually provisioning the host key on the router, set the `accept-new` parameter.
-This automatically loads the host key on first connection.
+To save the work of manually provisioning the host key on the router, set the `accept-new` parameter. **This automatically loads the host key on first connection**.

 ```
 config authority router RTR_EAST_COMBO node combo-east-1 ssh-settings inter-router host-key-checking accept-new